Extended Producer Responsibility for packaging (EPR)

 Enforcement

 The regulations provide the regulators with much greater powers of enforcement than under the old regulations.
-For instance, as well as the increased late registration fee shown above, there are a range of Civil Sanctions that can be applied if a producer fails to register – including the submission of data – by the deadlines (1 Apr and 1 Oct 2025 then 1 Oct for future years).
+For instance, as well as the increased late registration fee shown above, there are a range of Civil Sanctions that can be applied if a producer fails to register – including the submission of data – by the deadlines.
 This can include a Variable Penalty Notice that can be several thousand pounds depending on the size of the producer and the scale of their obligation.
 The full list of offences for which Civil Sanctions can be applied is shown here.

 Relevant Links